mjzilver/Rust-Tetris/README.md

 # Rust-Tetris
-A rust take on the classic tetris game
+A rust take on the classic tetris game - Made to learn the basics of Rust as a fun learning project

 Features include:
 - documentation
 - unit testing